PreCyz/GitDiffGenerator/README.md

 endDate=2018/06/30
 itemFileName=diff
 ```
-*Explanation:* setup _itemFileName=diff_ in order to have self explanatory item file name.
+*Explanation:* set _itemFileName=diff_ in order to have self explanatory item file name.
 *Explanation:* you can also use _author_ and _committerEmail_ together.

 #### Linux